amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

     end

-Remember that you need to use `plug :scrub_params` in your controller, or else required params will be always validated as present.
+Remember that you need to use `plug :scrub_params` in your controller, or else all params will be always validated as present (making validation on required params useless).
+Just paste following line in your controller.

     plug :scrub_params, "form" when action in [:create]

-If you are creating a real form for your app, you probably want to do something with users input once the `changeset` proves valid.
+If you are creating a real form for your app, you probably want to do something with users input once the changeset proves valid.
 Maybe you want to send it as an email, or further process the data provided.
 As this is just a simple example, the only thing we added is a flash message informing about changeset being valid.